 Hungry?
 It's Your Hormones!

-Is there such as thing as "hormonal" hunger?
-Find out!
+Is there such a thing as "hormonal" hunger?
+Find out.

 While we’re talking about hormones, when we blame our “hormones” for our food cravings, we shouldn’t discount another critical hormone: cortisol.
 Cortisol is produced when we’re stressed, and it’s been blamed for everything from heart attacks to belly fat.
 But before we knock it, we need to understand how and why it works.

 When we encounter a potential stressor, our bodies kick into overdrive.
 Cortisol and adrenaline are released into the bloodstream to meet the threat or danger; blood is rerouted to our arms and legs so we can fight or flee.
 It's a fabulous system that works well when we’re actually in danger (e.g., scary-looking guy in a dark alley).

 Here's the problem.
 Your body doesn't know the difference between the scary-looking guy and the fact that you are running late for an important meeting at work.
 A stressor is a stressor, and while all that adrenaline is an asset when running for your life, you can't fight or flee from being late to work—well you can, but it probably won’t help.